lennard134/OffTheRecord/README.md

 ## Tips

 - **Zero-shot**: Skip the annotation step entirely — works fine for simple tasks
-- **Few-shot**: 3-5 examples per category significantly improves accuracy
+- **Few-shot**: 3-5 examples per category can improve accuracy; however, it also biases the model
 - **Task description**: Add a task description in the sidebar to guide the model
 - **Confidence threshold**: Filter low-confidence results for human review
 - **Config export**: Save your categories + few-shots to reproduce results later